Welcome to the January 2023 Semester: In-Person Learning, Travel, and Safety Measures

 All required travel forms and paperwork are managed through the country’s BIM Safe App.
 Entry protocols and safety guidelines are also posted on visitbarbados.org.
 We strongly encourage bookmarking these resources so you are ready and prepared for travel.

-- All travelers: Completed customs and immigration forms 24 hours prior to arrival
+- All travelers: Complete the customs and immigration forms.

 - Vaccinated Travelers: